Comparing Orbit International (ORBT) & Its Competitors

-Orbit International (OTCMKTS:ORBT – Get Rating) is one of 28 publicly-traded companies in the “Electronic components, not elsewhere classified” industry, but how does it contrast to its rivals?
-We will compare Orbit International to related businesses based on the strength of its earnings, profitability, valuation, risk, analyst recommendations, institutional ownership and dividends.
+Orbit International (OTCMKTS:ORBT – Get Rating) is one of 28 public companies in the “Electronic components, not elsewhere classified” industry, but how does it weigh in compared to its rivals?
+We will compare Orbit International to similar businesses based on the strength of its earnings, risk, dividends, institutional ownership, valuation, analyst recommendations and profitability.

 Analyst Ratings

-This is a breakdown of current ratings for Orbit International and its rivals, as reported by MarketBeat.com.
+This is a breakdown of current ratings and price targets for Orbit International and its rivals, as reported by MarketBeat.

 |Sell Ratings